-The transfer amount is limited to the maximum HSA contribution amount for the tax year for your type of high deductible health plan ("HDHP") coverage (i.e., selfonly or family coverage) and reduces the amount of HSA contributions that you may make for the same tax year.
+- (i) Roll over all or any portion of the eligible amount into a Traditional IRA you have 60 days in which to do this.
+You may make up the amount withheld in taxes by replacing those funds.
+If you do not replace the funds and roll over the distribution, less the 20% amount withheld, you may owe taxes and possible tax penalties on the amount that was not rolled over. - (ii) You may keep your entire distribution.
+If you choose this option, in addition to the 20% federal income tax withholding, you may be required to pay a 10% tax penalty, as well as state and federal income taxes, on the taxable amount of your distribution.
+The transfer amount is limited to the maximum HSA contribution amount for the tax year for your type of high deductible health plan ("HDHP") coverage (i.e., self-only or family coverage) and reduces the amount of HAS contributions that you may make for the same tax year.
 In the year in which you make a special transfer from your IRA, you may make a second transfer, but only if the second transfer is a result of converting from single to family coverage under the HDHP.

-You must remain eligible to make HSA contributions for the 13-month period beginning with the month in which the transfer is made to your HSA to avoid income tax and a 10 percent penalty tax on the amount transferred.
-The income tax and 10 percent penalty tax is waived if your loss of coverage under the HDHP is due to your death or "disability."
-Please consult your tax advisor for more details about this special new rule, including the meaning of "disability," determining the amount that may be transferred and any future guidance from the IRS.
+You must remain eligible to make HSA contributions for the 13-month period beginning with the month in which the transfer is made to your HSA to avoid income tax and a 10% penalty tax on the amount transferred.
+The income tax and 10% penalty tax is waived if your loss of coverage under the HDHP is due to your death or "disability."
+Please consult your tax advisor for more details about this special rule, including the meaning of "disability," determining the amount that may be transferred and any future guidance from the IRS.

-D.12 May I repay a distribution I took in connection with Hurricanes Katrina, Rita and/or Wilma?
+D12.May I repay a distribution I took in connection with a "qualified disaster relief distribution"?

-If you took a "qualified hurricane distribution" from your IRA or another eligible retirement plan under the tax relief provided for Hurricanes Katrina, Rita and/or Wilma, you may be able to repay the distribution to your Traditional IRA as a rollover contribution and avoid taxes on the distribution.
-The repayment must be made within three years after the "qualified hurricane distribution."
-Please consult your tax advisor for more information if you think that you may be eligible for this special repayment opportunity.
+If you took a "qualified disaster relief distribution" from your IRA or another eligible retirement plan under the tax relief provided, you may be able to repay the distribution to your Traditional IRA as a rollover contribution and avoid taxes on the distribution.
+Please consult your tax advisor for more information if you think that you may be eligible for a special repayment opportunity.